mcarson24/frontend-challenge/README.md

 * Host it:
   * Make your app available on a server that we can communicate with from the office, not just running it locally.
 Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of making something live on a webserver.
 (Hint: Heroku, Now, Digital Ocean and Linode are all options to consider.)
-* Ask the user whether they are looking for a bike, or a place to park one.
+* Ask the user whether they are looking for a bike, or a place to park one. -- DONE
-* Use color or some other means to emphasize when there are plenty of bikes/racks, or very few.
+* Use color or some other means to emphasize when there are plenty of bikes/racks, or very few. --DONE
 * Update in real time.
 * Geolocation.
 (Hint: you must use https on your server, which takes some doing.)
 * Use Vue or React, as a followup to your vanilla JS / jQuery project.
 If you choose to, please do this in a separate git branch, after you complete it with vanilla JS and jQuery.
 It's important to us to see how you'd structure the project without build tools that typically accompany such frameworks.